 Recent concert highlights include singing solos for Mozart’s Requiem and Vesperae Solennes de Confessore with the London Mozart Players; Handel’s Messiah with Dover Choral Society; Mozart’s Vesperae de Dominica and Haydn’s Nelson Mass with the London Pro Arte Choir and Bach’s Weinachts Oratorium with the Croydon Bach Choir and Eclectic Voices.
 Jenni also recently performed solo recitals of music by Strauss, Fauré and Hahn with Martin Ford (piano) at The Guards Chapel, St Bride’s Church and St Stephen Walbrook.

 She recorded a solo CD 'The Mystery of Christmas: Greek Kalanda' with newly composed music by the Greek-Cypriot composer Cilia Petridou, which was released in November 2018.
-She is a soloist on the St Albans Cathedral Girls Choir CD of music by Michael Haydn, released later this year.
+She is a soloist on the St Albans Cathedral Girls Choir CD of music by Michael Haydn, released in November 2020.

 Jenni is a founder member of the ensemble Ceruleo, with whom she performs solos and duets interwoven with spoken texts to create innovative dramatic performances.
 Ceruleo were selected for the Young Artist Scheme at the Brighton Early Music Festival 2015-16 and have performed as part of the London Festival of Baroque Music at St John’s Smith Square and at the Accademia Ricercare Antiqua Festival in Italy as well as singing live on BBC Radio 3’s ‘In Tune’.
 They created an immersive operatic experience, The Rival Queens with Thomas Guthrie for Handel and Hendrix in London, which they premiered in July 2017 and reprised in April 2018.
 Their latest project is the Arts Council funded Burying the Dead, a newly commissioned show about the composer Henry Purcell, which they are touring around several UK festivals in 2018-20 including the Buxton International Festival and Baroque at the Edge at LSO St Luke’s.